snapchatdebugtest/Snap-API-debug/README.md

 > Further datas to be implemented on week 46 and 47.

-> Fully functionnal version including M... ready for release on week 48.
+> Fully functionnal Snap & M...
+API ready for release on week 48.